 Is banning engineered stone the answer?

-In February 2023 the Federal Workplace Relations Minister Tony Burke, along with state and territory ministers, asked Safe Work Australia to “scope out” what a ban on engineered stone would look like.
-Safe Work also needed to see what regulation is still needed for workplaces to manage silica dust, and how to safely remove or demolish bench tops in the future.
-The national construction union, the CFMEU, welcomes a ban on engineered stone, saying it is “killing workers” and mounting marches in major cities calling for urgent action.
+Ministers agreed to the ban commencing from 1 July 2024 and it was announced on 14th December 2023, following federal, state and territory ministers, asking Safe Work Australia to “scope out” what a ban would look like back in February 2023.
+Safe Work will now draft amendments to regulations for workplaces to manage silica dust, and how to safely remove or demolish bench tops in the future.
+The national construction union, the CFMEU, welcomed the ban on engineered stone, and told the ABC the ban it would save lives and, “stop the deadly scourge of silicosis in its tracks”.

-The report’s finding calls for more stringent industry regulation and recommends a complete prohibition on the use of engineered stone.
-A total ban would highlight the serious risk of silicosis posed by working with engineered stone (even those with 40% or more crystalline silica, for which there is no evidence to prove poses less risk to worker health and safety).
+The report’s finding called for more stringent industry regulation and recommended a complete prohibition on the use of engineered stone.
+A total ban highlights the serious risk of silicosis posed by working with engineered stone (even those with 40% or more crystalline silica, for which there is no evidence to prove poses less risk to worker health and safety).
 It also urges persons conducting a business or undertaking (PCBUs), including designers, importers and manufacturers, to eliminate or minimise the risks to workers and others when working with engineered stone.

 “Banning engineered stone is absolutely the right decision because we have mountains of scientific evidence that demonstrate the product can’t be worked on safely,” says Kate Cole OAM, an engineer and scientist with a focus on crystalline silica.
 There are safety measures in place, she concedes, such as wet cutting, using tools that extract dust and wearing high-quality respiratory masks, but they’re not being adhered to by all players.